Skip to content

 PolyJet Material Families

 Your material selection determines whether a PolyJet part ends up rigid, flexible, transparent, heat-resistant, or biocompatible — and you can combine all six families in a single build.
-Stratasys PolyJet offers six material families.
+Stratasys PolyJet offers four primary material families (rigid opaque, flexible, transparent, and bio-compatible), with high-temperature and digital-ABS variants expanding the range to six application categories.
 All are photopolymers — they cure by UV crosslinking (a chemical reaction where UV light bonds polymer chains into a solid network) rather than by heat or sintering.

 Reading the table below: UTS (ultimate tensile strength) is the maximum pull force a material withstands before breaking.
 Shore D measures hardness of rigid plastics (higher = harder); Shore A measures flexible materials (lower = softer).
 HDT (heat deflection temperature) is the point where a part starts to soften under load.
 Elongation at break is how far the material stretches before snapping.